The Public Paperfolding History Project

 x

-Card Castles / Houses of Cards / Chateaux de Cartes / Playing Card Skittles
+Card Castles / Houses of Cards / Chateaux de Cartes / Playing Card Toppling

-This page attempts to record what is known about the origin and history of playing cards used to build Card Castles / Houses of Cards / Chateau de Cartes and to play Skittles.
+This page attempts to record what is known about the origin and history of playing cards used to build Card Castles / Houses of Cards / Chateau de Cartes and for the game of Playing Card Toppling.
 Please contact me if you know any of this information is incorrect or if you have any other information that should be added.
 Thank you.

 Playing cards which have been folded in half lengthwise appear in a number of paintings / prints / caricatures from the 18th and 19th Centuries.
 Some of these are clearly being used to build Card Castles, using the Tower method (see below), while others appear to be being arranged to be used for the game of skittles, in the way that Playing Card Monks often were.
 In other instances there is simply insufficient context to know what the folded cards are intended to be used for.
 Because these cannot be assigned to a specific individual page I have included them here on a pro tem basis.
 Hopefully, further information will emerge.